mjy/path/README.md

 * Once that issue or PR gets 5(?) likes from the community it is added to the list.

 # License
-CC 0, but if you make money off this list you should donate all of it to a Natural History Collection that employs taxonomists and collection managers (and taxonomists who manage collections).
+CC 0, but if you make money off this list you should donate all of it to a Natural History Collection that employs taxonomists and collection managers (and taxonomists who manage collections, and collection managers who are taxonomists).

 # Building the site